We now offer Hubbox click and collect delivery - choose 'Click and Collect' at checkout

 4 weeks after exposure about half of people have made the antibodies, by 6 weeks after exposure this goes up to about 95%, however some people don't make these antibodies until up to 12 weeks after infection.
 This is why it is so important not to rely on a negative test result until 3 months after your most recent possible exposure.

-Makes sense?
-Feel free to get in touch if you need any further info, we'll be glad to help email@example.com
+If you have questions about HIV self testing feel free to get in touch, we'll be glad to help email@example.com